-I’ve dealt with my share of children’s bedwetting – six pink lines later.
+I’ve dealt with my share of children’s bedwetting (also known as nighttime wetting) — six blue lines later.
 And, over the years, I’ve learned the best (and worst) ways to handle these nighttime accidents.
 In sharing these tips, I hope that you will feel much better prepared for this sensitive issue.

 First, though, I’ll share my mistakes.
-I remember getting upset with my oldest child about his bedwetting accidents because I thought he was doing it on purpose.
+I remember getting upset with my oldest son about his nighttime wetting accidents because I thought he was doing it on purpose.
 Or maybe not so much doing it on purpose, but I definitely believed it was the result of laziness on his part and he could stop if he really wanted to.
 But, of course, I was wrong.
-Several years went by with me getting upset at him, him feeling ashamed, and the bedwetting became a huge frustration for both of us, and it certainly wasn’t easy to talk about.
+Several years went by with me getting upset at him, him feeling ashamed, and the nighttime wetting becoming a huge frustration for both of us.
+And it certainly wasn’t easy to talk about.

 Luckily, I had many chances to correct my mistakes with my other five children.
 Here’s what I learned:

-- Let your child know that he or she didn’t do anything wrong: The most important thing to know about bedwetting is that it isn’t your child’s fault, and your child needs to know that you’re not disappointed in him or her.
-Bedwetting is almost always rooted by physical causes, like an immature bladder or deep sleeping.
+- Let your child know that she didn’t do anything wrong.
+The most important thing to know about nighttime wetting is that it isn’t your child’s fault, and she needs to know that you’re not disappointed in her.
+Nighttime wetting is almost always rooted by physical causes, like an immature bladder or deep sleeping.
 For many kids, it just takes their bodies a little longer to mature.

-- Gently tell your child that it’s just a matter of growing up: Be patient and know that this too shall pass.
-Bedwetting is a temporary situation that your child will grow out of when his or her body is ready.
+- Gently tell your child that it’s just a matter of growing up.
+Be patient and know that this too shall pass.
+Nighttime wetting is a temporary situation that your child will grow out of when his body is ready.
 Ninety-nine percent of all children stop wetting the bed by the age of 15 (and most stop well before then).

-- Make sure your child knows that it’s not a big deal: The more upset you are, the more upset your child will become when he or she has a bedwetting accident.
-Stay calm and try experimenting with some different solutions like offering absorbent, disposable underwear like GoodNites for bedtime or offering to wake your child up before you go to bed for a bathroom break.
-Try using a calendar as a visual to show how many more nights your child is dry than wet, this will shift the focus to dry nights.
+- Make sure your child knows that it’s not a big deal.
+The more upset you are, the more upset your child will become when she has a nighttime wetting accident.
+Stay calm and try experimenting with some different solutions like offering absorbent, disposable underwear like GoodNites® NightTime Underwear or offering to wake your child up before you go to bed for a bathroom break.

 The most important thing you can do as a parent is to make sure your children know you love them and that you’ll work together to solve their nighttime accidents.
 In this parenting game, there aren’t many chances for do-overs — being as informed as possible will help your child stay strong and happy throughout these sensitive situations.

-For more ideas, check out this article about strategies to maintaining self-esteem that parents can share with their child.
+For more ideas, check out this article about strategies for maintaining self-esteem that parents can share with their children.